tamaskis/Numerical_Differentiation_Toolbox-MATLAB/README.md

 doc_NDT
 ```

 in the Command Window.
-To open the documentation of a specific function with name `function_name`, type
+To open the documentation of a specific function with name `function_name` from the Command Window, type

 ```
 doc_NDT function_name
 ```

-in the Command Window.
-To open the technical documentation from MATLAB, type
+To open the PDF file with the technical documentation (Numerical_Differentiation_using_the_Complex_Step_Approximation.pdf) from the Command Window, type

 ```
 doc_NDT tech
 ```

-in the Command Window.

 ## Differentiation Functions